Archived Virtual Offerings

 Dr. Sonja Johansson and Dr. Pooja Datta are bringing their weekly Mindful Monday workshop online!

-If you sign up, you will receive a weekly email every Monday with a selected “playlist” of meditations that we would otherwise be leading you through directly in the room.
+This weekly email included a selected “playlist” of meditations that we would otherwise be leading you through directly in the room.
 These carefully selected YouTube or clip playlists will run from 35-45 minutes in total length.
-Sign up here: https://forms.gle/zHdQgEdF8MpKKu4PA

 Our relationship with food, exercise, and our body can be complicated.
 With the added stress of the current climate, learning to accept and take care of ourselves can be especially challenging.
-Whether you are working to increase feelings of self-acceptance, to recovery from an eating disorder, or to learn about adaptive coping skills and helpful resources, please sign up if you’re interested in receiving CAPS’s weekly email, Recovering While Remote: https://forms.gle/CwmToj13YgCuQ8D3A
+These emails aim to increase feelings of self-acceptance, aid in recovery from an eating disorder, and to share adaptive coping skills and helpful resources.

 As we all engage in social distancing to take care of one another and to do our part in decreasing the spread of COVID-19, feelings of loneliness can inevitably come up for all of us.
 Social activity is an important part of all our lives and is linked to positive mental health.
 We are, after all, social creatures, and relationships play a central role in our well-being.
 We recognize how difficult it can be to uphold this essential part of life when we are physically isolating from one another.
 With the “Social Belonging” weekly email blasts, we hope to provide a valuable resource for the Georgetown community to explore how to healthfully maintain social connection during this challenging time.
 A team of Georgetown clinicians will collaborate to bring you weekly recommendations, suggestions, and ideas for engaging with the people in your life and cultivating meaningful social interactions through virtual platforms.
-Check in with us every week to learn more about online book clubs, virtual game nights, Netflix movie marathons, and other ways of connecting with others remotely!
+Check the emails to learn more about online book clubs, virtual game nights, Netflix movie marathons, and other ways of connecting with others remotely!
 Stay safe, healthy, and connected as we navigate this unprecedented time together.
-Please contact Dr. Engin Ontiveros at email@example.com to be added to this email list.

 Week of April 6th